cmmr/Marker-MAGu/README.md

 Trans-Kingdom Marker Gene Pipeline for Taxonomic Profiling of Human Metagenomes

-If you want to detect and quantify phages, bacteria, archaea, and/or microeukaryotes in whole genome shotgun reads from human-derived samples, `Marker-MAGu` is the tool for you.
+If you want to detect and quantify phages, bacteria, and archaea in whole genome shotgun reads from human-derived samples, `Marker-MAGu` is the tool for you.

 Basically, this tool uses the strategy (marker gene detection) and database (marker gene sequences) from [Metaphlan4](https://github.com/biobakery/MetaPhlAn), then: